 2011: Best Original Score: The Book of Mormon

-This list of artists who have won three awards continues to grow, with John Legend having just won a Tony award this year for producing August Wilson’s Jitney.
+This list of artists who have won three awards continues to grow, with John Legend having won a Tony award last year for producing August Wilson’s Jitney.
 He also has an Oscar, which he shares with Common, for Best Original Song (“Glory,” from Selma) and multiple Grammy awards.
 He is just an Emmy away from EGOT status.
+That could change this September if he’s nominated and wins for the Jesus Christ Superstar Live in Concert.
+You can add Andrew Lloyd Webber and Tim Rice to that list as well.
+As producers on JCS they would also secure EGOT with an Emmy win.

-Also this June, Bette Midler’s Tony win (on her first nomination) puts her just an Oscar away from EGOT.
+Bette Midler’s Tony win for Hello, Dolly! (on her first nomination) puts her just an Oscar away from EGOT.
 Midler is a two-time Oscar nominee but the last time she was nominated was for 1991’s For the Boys.

 Cynthia Erivo completed her Emmy, Grammy and Tony wins in less than two years and is just shy an Oscar.
 That could all change as she is to start filming soon on the Harriet Tubman biopic Harriet, which could secure her Oscar gold.
 It would make her only the second black EGOT winner.